anoma/namada/documentation/cubic-pos-article.md

 Namada is a L1 proof-of-stake blockchain that provides interchain asset-agnostic privacy.
 Namada is based on a byzantine fault-tolerant (BFT) consensus mechanism widely used in the Cosmos ecosystem, provided by Tendermint ([Go implementation]((https://github.com/tendermint/tendermint)) with the [rust bindings]((https://github.com/informalsystems/tendermint-rs)))., that enables fast block finality times and much lower computational overhead than in proof-of-work (PoW) consensus mechanisms, as in Bitcoin.
 For consensus to be achieved in a BFT system, at least a 2/3 majority of the nodes (called validators) must be honest and behave according to the protocol.

-Namada uses proof-of-stake (PoS) to provide security against Sybil attacks on the network, wherein a malicious entity achieves enough voting power to disrupt consensus of the true chain.
+Namada uses proof-of-stake (PoS) to provide security against Sybil attacks on the network, wherein a malicious entity achieves enough voting power to disrupt consensus of the chain.
 Rather than miners competing to create the next block by hashing with lots of computing power in PoW systems, the block proposer is selected from a set of validators with probability proportional to the validator's bonded stake (or voting power).
 This voting power is then used by the validators to determine if the 2/3 majority of consensus has been achieved.
 Furthermore, the block proposer mechanism also allows PoS chains to be much greener than PoW chains that need to consume massive amounts of energy to reach consensus.

 Namada's PoS module is inspired in large part by the PoS system of the Cosmos Hub and by [prior discussions](https://github.com/cosmos/cosmos-sdk/blob/019444ae4328beaca32f2f8416ee5edbac2ef30b/docs/architecture/adr-039-epoched-staking.md#pipelining-the-epochs) on its future improvements, which have not yet been implemented.
 The ["nothing at stake" problem](https://blog.ethereum.org/2014/01/15/slasher-a-punitive-proof-of-stake-algorithm) is solved by slashing misbehaving validators, which amounts primarily to confiscating their bonded tokens.

-In the PoS system, both users and validators are incentivized with rewards to contribute to the security of the network by bonding tokens in the PoS module.
+In the PoS system, both delegators and validators are incentivized with rewards to contribute to the security of the network by bonding tokens in the PoS module.
 Namada has a regular schedule for minting new tokens (inflation), many of which are owed to accounts that have bonded tokens.
 Non-validating accounts can participate by *delegating* their tokens to a particular validator: the tokens are locked in the PoS system and the target validator can then use those tokens as voting power in the consensus mechanism and governance.

 This article is divided into three main sections.
 First, we describe the mechanics and configuration of the epoched PoS system.
 Then we describe Namada's novel approach to slashing for validator misbehavior.
 Finally, we describe the inflation and rewards system within the PoS module.